Kapiti Coast Arts

 If you are organising an event on the Kāpiti Coast, check out our Promotions Toolkit for tips on how to promote your event.

-Find arts, dance, music, theatre, and cultural groups using Community Finder, a directory of community groups and services in the wider Wellington region.
+Find arts, dance, music, theatre, and cultural groups using Citizens Advice Bureau's community directory, a directory of community groups and services in the wider Wellington region.

 If you have an group, venue or visitor attraction you want to promote, check out our Promotions Toolkit for tips on how to promote yourself.

 Kāpiti has a wonderfully diverse range of studio artists and galleries displaying works from Ōtaki to Paekākāriki all year round.
 There is something for everyone, whether you're just starting to look at art, you're a seasoned enthusiast or you're an artist in your own right.

 Details on the annual Kāpiti Arts Trail, one of our most significant art events of the year, are available on this page.

 Check out the details of many artists and galleries in our Kāpiti Arts Guide 2019/20 - these are available from visitor i-sites, galleries, studios, libraries and cafés around the district.
 The Kāpiti Arts Guide is for use all year round - many artists are open at regular hours or by appointment.